eshurs/us-insurance-costs/README.md

 Testing R² : 76%

 For a 26 year old with a BMI of 22, they are predicted to pay $26077.92 if they smoke and $2354.44 if they do not.

+### Conclusions

+The decision tree was trained to split groups based on whether they paid above or below the average insurance charges.
+The first branching of the tree divides smokers and non smokers who pay higher and lower than the average cost of insurance (respectively); this split also yields the most information gain (shown by the biggest drop in entropy), so it is evident that the decision tree confirms the conclusion of the exploratory analysis.

+Likewise, the multiple linear regression predicts that individuals who smoke will pay substantially more in insurance charges than those who don't, even if they are otherwise young and have a healthy BMI.